Deploying Keycloak on AWS ECS with Fargate using Terraform

 Architecture Overview

-Before diving into the implementation details, let's understand the architecture we'll be building:
+Before diving into implementation details, let's break down the architecture we'll be building:

 The architecture follows AWS best practices with a focus on security, high availability, and scalability: